ashishg1/homework/README.md

 # Homework

 This homework project attempts to show how a reddit like forum structure can be implemented.
 Various design patterns, code style and techniques have been applied in this project to demo a simple yet fairly advanced baseline for similar projects.
-The technologies/lingo used here assumes basic knowledge of Java, Spring, AngularJS and some understanding of AWS.
+The technologies/lingo used here assumes basic knowledge of Java, Spring, AngularJS, Docker and some understanding of AWS.

 ## Getting Started

-Below you will find instructions on how to setup the project.
+Below you will find instructions on how to setup, test and deploy the project.

 ### Prerequisites - AWS Config and Credentials